anaislawson/ui-volleyball/README.md

 \_ It seems there is no feedback for quiz 1, I think assigment says we need at least return a score for the quiz.

 --HIIII this is anais

+Mari - Wed 2:09
+Created quiz 2 html but haven't added anything to the js or from backend.
+Question, should we be using the back end at all for the drag and drop since we did everything through js before?
+I think we might just need the back end for the score for quiz 2 and 3 but I could be wrong.